jooleyaz/searchhistorygame/README.md

 - Player 2 does the same steps
 - Play until desired to stop!!

-DEV TO-DOS
+DEV TO-DOS :P
-- DONE: save user-inputted data into a list when submit is clicked, for each player
-- DONE: make sure the list only includes what's searched, ignoring "google.com" and the dates (every other entry)
-- DONE: clean up code
-- DONE: on the next page, when button is clicked, display a random list entry
-- in the entry box, if 1 or 2 is clicked (make this into buttons with player name later), the right answer is displayed and score is updated
-- figure out how to make a multiplayer thing where players can enter a code on their computer, join the code lobby, each person enters their prompts, then the same thing is displayed on each device
+- if using firebase:
+    - set up a firebase project and integrate it client-side
+    - add user authentication
+    - use realtime database to store and sync game data (lobbies, players, scores, game states)
+- if developing on my own:
+    - use node.js with express.js to handle game logic and manage client interactions
+    - create a server that can create game lobbies, join lobbies, start rounds, handle player guesses, updating scores, broadcasting info to clients
+    - add real-time connection using WebSockets or WebRTC
+    - implement ui
+    - handle disconnections
 - make it look pretty!!

+DEV COMPLETED ITEMS :D
+- save user-inputted data into a list when submit is clicked, for each player
+- make sure the list only includes what's searched, ignoring "google.com" and the dates (every other entry)
+- clean up code
+- when button is clicked, display the entire list and a random list entry